How to make money as a teenager is a question I was recently asked by my now teenage daughter, who’s eager to make some of her own cash.

 Age: 16 and over

-Userlytics is a user testing platform which pays people to test such things as web sites and apps.
+Userlytics is a user testing platform that pays people to test such things as websites and apps.

 Trustpilot Review Rating: 2.9 (6 reviews)